310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 And then, I should take over the Hakaze family business.
 I mean, I’m thankful that they have a backup plan prepared for me, but…

-I didn’t really *ask* for their help… So maybe I feel this way ‘cause I’m in a rebellious phase of some sort…?
+I didn’t really *ask* for their help… But maybe I feel this way ‘cause I’m in a rebellious phase of some sort…?

 I was prepared to be disowned, but it just feels like I’m getting supervised instead…
 {% endbubble %}